-Furthermore, EPMPO acknowledges the planning factors under FAST Act that will be addressed in the applicable umbrella tasks (1 through 5).
-A matrix of planning factors addressed by each subtask is included in Appendix I.
+Furthermore, EPMPO acknowledges the above planning factors that will be addressed in the applicable umbrella tasks (1 through 5) as shown above.

 EPMPO anticipates getting a consultant to provide general planning services.
 The scope of services includes elements of each work task described in this UPWP.